pataquets/phishing_catcher/README.md

 ### Phishing catcher in Docker container

-If you running MacOs or having a different OS version that would make the installation of phishing_catcher difficult, then having the tool dockerized is one of your options.
+If you running MacOS or having a different OS version that would make the installation of phishing_catcher difficult, then having the tool dockerized is one of your options.

 ```
+# From a local checkout:
-docker build . -t phishing_catcher
+$ docker build . -t phishing_catcher

+# Directly from the repo on Github:
+$ docker build -t phishing_catcher https://github.com/x0rz/phishing_catcher.git#master
 ```
 ![container](https://i.imgur.com/nEo13PH.jpg)